emaj9/computing-workshop/cw-website/pages/index.md

 ## Welcome!

-Welcoming to the Computing Workshop website!
-On this site, you'll find the details of the computing workshop itself, along with all the matierals necessary to run this workshop.
+Welcome to the Computing Workshop website!
+On this site, you'll find the details of the workshop itself, along with all the materials necessary to run this workshop.

 Upon completing Computing Workshop, you will have built a website from start to finish and will understand each component of it.